fsprojects/Paket/docs/content/http-dependencies.md

 This will reference the linked file directly into your project.
 By default the linked file will be visible under `paket-files` directory in project.

+## Referencing a zip file

+If you reference a zip file it will be unzipped relative to the downloaded zip file.

+* `http file:///c:/projects/library.zip library/library.zip`
+  will write the zip file to `paket-files/localhost/library/library.zip` and unzip the content to `paket-files/localhost/library`

 ## Build action conventions

 The build action is determined depending on the file extension: